-In the N.T. we see the Jews continue this custom although the only official fasting day calendared in that time mentioned in the N.T. is the Day of Atonement.
+In the New Testament we see the Jews continue this custom although the only official fasting day calendared in that time mentioned in the New Testament is the Day of Atonement.
 Some strict Pharisees fasted every Monday and Thursday.
-The only time the N.T. mentions Jesus fasting is when He's in the desert for 40 days (Mt.
-4:1-4)
+The only time the New Testament mentions Jesus fasting is when He's in the desert for 40 days (Matthew 4:1-4)

 Jesus assumed that fasting was part of the Jewish custom and did not promote nor discourage it.
-His concern was that the practice be done for God and not to impress self or others (Mt.
-9:14-17; Mk.
-2:18-22) The practice of fasting continued among the early church by Christians from both Jewish and Gentile backgrounds.
+His concern was that the practice be done for God and not to impress self or others (Matthew 9:14-17; Mark 2:18-22) The practice of fasting continued among the early church by Christians from both Jewish and Gentile backgrounds.

-- Prayer and fasting was done before sending out Paul and Barnabas on their 1st missionary journey.
+- Prayer and fasting was done before sending out Paul and Barnabas on their first missionary journey.
 (Acts 13:1-3)

 - Prayer and fasting before choosing elders (Acts 14:23)

 - Individuals instructed to pray and fast when facing marital crisis (I Corinthians 7:5)